Connect with others who understand.

 Treatment for hemophilia C is sometimes difficult because the bleeding tendency can be unpredictable.
 A referral to a hemophilia treatment center may be beneficial for people with hemophilia C.

 You may not need treatment for hemophilia C unless you have surgery or get injured.
-If you do need treatment, there are a few options discussed below.
+If you do need treatment, there are a few options available.

 Fresh Frozen Plasma

-Fresh frozen plasma (FFP) is a blood product made from donated blood that has coagulation factors, including factor XI.
-However, factor XI isn’t concentrated in FFP, so you may need to receive a large volume of FFP.
+Fresh frozen plasma (FFP) is a blood product made from donated blood.
+It contains clotting factors, including factor XI.
+However, factor XI isn’t concentrated in FFP, so you may need to receive a large volume of it.

 FFP is given intravenously (directly into a vein).
-Possible side effects of FFP include an allergic reaction and infection.
-The risk of infection is very low because all blood products are screened for the presence of viruses.
+Possible side effects include an allergic reaction.
+The risk of infection is very low because donated blood products are carefully screened.

 Antifibrinolytics

-Antifibrinolytics are drugs that prevent clotting factors from breaking down.
+Antifibrinolytics are drugs that help keep blood clots from breaking down too quickly.
 Examples of antifibrinolytics include aminocaproic acid (Amicar) and tranexamic acid (Cyklokapron).
 These drugs are often used to prevent bleeding during dental procedures or to stop nosebleeds.
 Antifibrinolytics can also help treat excessive menstrual bleeding.

 These drugs come as pills that you take orally (by mouth) or a solution that’s administered intravenously.
 Antifibrinolytics are usually well tolerated, but side effects can occur.
 Possible side effects may include: